 As Mr McLoughlin continues: “We wanted the quality of laser without the cost, Kerf gave us the alternative with their new RUR3500P machine that has a Lincoln Electric Spirit 400amp plasma unit with UltraSharp technology.
-The cut quality and precision was outstanding whilst the cost wasn’t near the price of a laser machine.
+The cut quality and precision were outstanding whilst the cost wasn’t near the price of a laser machine.
 Furthermore, the Kerf RUR3500P is more flexible than a laser as the high definition unit is powerful enough to cut through material far beyond the scope of a laser.”

 The single head RUR3500P machine with a Lincoln Electric Spirit 400amp high definition plasma unit was installed in June 2016 and the company has been thoroughly impressed.
 The design and technology built into the Lincoln Electric Spirit system incorporates a water reservoir that keeps the cutting torches cool.
 The benefit of this technology is that torch and consumable life is extended considerably.
 Furthermore, the high-powered system has a lower gas consumption.
 The result for Arcon is a more powerful machine with significantly reduced operating and consumable costs.
 For a business that is sometimes running its machines 24 hours a day, the saving over the life of the machine will be huge.
 In fact, trials have shown that this technology uses up to 78% less plasma gas than competitor machines.

 From a capability perspective, the powerful 400amp system can cut plate up to 75mm thick, which gives Arcon the potential to extend its workload beyond existing plate thicknesses.
 In addition, the new machine has the ability to mark components as well as cut.
 This allows Arcon to mark datum points, identification features and location spots for secondary alignment operations.